cjrosen/at-the-catastrophy-point/README.md

 The complete algorithm and the code written to create these images can be found in this repo.

+### Execute
+To generate some content similar to what will be published in *The computer as seen at the end of the human age*, initate a virtual environment (if it suits you) and run:

+	python endofhuman.py

+Pdf's will now be generated to the `./output` folder.

 ## The algorithm
 This repo contains the algorithm discovered through the research process documented in *At the Catastrophy-Point: The analytical observer's notes on Complementary Cubes* (2016)